MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-C-DoD-Grant-Agreement-Regulations/part-34-Administrative-Requirements-Grants-Agreements-ForProfit-Organizations/subpart-B-Postaward-Requirements/subjectgroup-ECFR19067f356f7b19f-Reports-Records/section-34.41.md

 ##### § 34.41 Monitoring and reporting program and financial performance. #####

-Link to an amendment published at 85 FR 51245, Aug.
-19, 2020.

-Grants officers may use the provisions of 32 CFR 32.51 and 32.52 for awards to for-profit organizations, or may include equivalent technical and financial reporting requirements that ensure reasonable oversight of the expenditure of appropriated funds.
+Grants officers may use the provisions of subparts A and B of 2 CFR part 1134 for awards to for-profit organizations, or may include equivalent technical and financial reporting requirements that ensure reasonable oversight of the expenditure of appropriated funds.
 As a minimum, equivalent requirements must include:

 (a) Periodic reports (at least annually, and no more frequently than quarterly) addressing both program status and business status, as follows: